 A person who falls under Stage 1 of the CSS can apply to a court under the Family Law Act and should seek legal advice on whether an entitlement exists.

-Under CSS guidelines, a person who falls under Stage 2 of the CSS is entitled to claim or apply to the CSA for maintenance for a child if the:
+Under CSS guidelines, a person who falls under Stage 2 of the CSS is entitled to claim or apply to Child Support for maintenance for a child if the:

 From 1 July 2008, a parent must have at least 35% care of their child to take action for child support for the child under Stage 2 of the CSS.